Our Team.

 About

-Kelly Kiefer, NCC, LAPC
+Kelly Kiefer, NCC, LAPC, LGPC

-Counseling in 2017, she earned her NBCC upon graduation and is currently working towards her LCPC in MD and LPC in PA.
+Kelly graduated from Shippensburg University with her Master in Mental Health Counseling in 2017, she earned her NBCC upon graduation and is currently working towards her LCPC in MD and LPC in PA.
 She completed her undergraduate at Shippensburg University as well with a degree in psychology, while working with individuals with intellectual developmental disabilities and autism.
 Kelly worked as a chemical dependency case manager, and inpatient adolescent mental health tech.
 During graduate school, she worked as a family based mental health therapist.
 She continued her work in drug and alcohol by working in prevention and continues to work with families and individuals with intellectual developmental disabilities and autism.

 Kelly is a CISM team member, Mental Health First Aid trainer, and Emergency